esheldon/great3-config/README.md

             - clue here?
 Is faint end failing and getting clipped more?

+        - run on control branch.
+Although it may have the same issues with sample variance, if this is built into the sersic fits as well.....

     - run-g302-rgc-13
         - use prior but clip fracdev [0,1]
             - still works quite well at high s/n, crap at log s/n